 If an employer underclaims through the scheme, they can only amend the claim up to 28 days after the month to which the claim relates (unless that falls on a weekend, in which case it is the next working day).

-For claims for December onwards, HMRC will publish employer names, an indication of the value of the claim and, for companies and Limited Liability Partnerships (LLPs) the company registration number of those who have made claims under the scheme.
+From February 2021, HMRC will publish employer names for claims (for December 2020 onwards), an indication of the value of the claim and, for companies and Limited Liability Partnerships (LLPs) the company registration number of those who have made claims under the scheme.
+The published value of a claim will be shown within a banded range.

 With multiple wage support schemes being announced, all taking different forms, below helps summarise the support that has been, is and will be available to employers throughout the pandemic.

-HMRC will also be improving the information available to furloughed employees by including details of claims made for them, (for claim periods starting on or after 1 December 2020) in their Personal Tax Account on GOV.UK.
+HMRC will also be improving the information available to furloughed employees by including details of claims made for them, (for claim periods starting on or after 1 December 2020) in their Personal Tax Account GOV.UK

 HMRC has the authority to check claims for all wage support schemes.